St Leonard's Place: Layout and architecture

-The street runs north, from the junction of Blake Street, Duncombe Place and Museum Street, gently curving to Exhibition Square, where it meets High Petergate and Bootham.
+The street runs north from the junction of Blake Street, Duncombe Place and Museum Street, curving gently to Exhibition Square, where it meets High Petergate and Bootham.

-Much of the western side of the street is taken up by the terrace of 1-9 St Leonard's Place, designed by John Harper and completed in 1834.
-There is also a small garden with a stretch of the Roman city wall, before the street opens up into Exhibition Square.
-On the eastern side lie De Grey House, completed in 1835, and for many years from 1909 the York Conservative Club; the De Grey Rooms; and the York Theatre Royal.
+Much of the western side is occupied by the terrace of Nos.
+1–9, designed by Harper and completed in 1834.
+A small garden containing a stretch of the Roman city wall lies further north, before the street opens into Exhibition Square.
+On the eastern side stand De Grey House, completed in 1835 and used for many years from 1909 by the York Conservative Club; the De Grey Rooms; and the York Theatre Royal.